 In re-living a stressful event, the mind works in a similar fashion.
 The amygdala floods the body with adrenaline at the time that the stressful event occurs (this is called hyper-arousal of the amygdala), which prevents the hippocampus from filing that event into our longer term memory.
 Whenever we recall the stressful event, the amygdala acts as if the event is occurring again, right now, causing us to respond in the same way as if the event were occurring in the present moment.

-Faster EFT uses the same tapping techniques common to most of the meridian tapping modalities including Thought Field Therapy and EFT but adds a range of other techniques to this.
-EFT is perfectly effective and I relied on it in my practice for many years before graduating to Faster EFT.
-If one had to point to a key difference, it would be to say that the wider tool set of Faster EFT, and the understanding of how the mind works, means issues are resolved more speedily and are less likely to resurface.
+Faster EFT/Eutaptics uses the same tapping techniques common to most of the meridian tapping modalities including Thought Field Therapy and EFT but adds a range of other techniques to this.
+EFT is perfectly effective and I relied on it in my practice for many years before graduating to Faster EFT/Eutaptics.
+If one had to point to a key difference, it would be to say that the wider tool set of Faster EFT/Eutaptics, and the understanding of how the mind works, means issues are resolved more speedily and are less likely to resurface.

 Many other issues can be completely or substantially resolved in two to three 2-hour consultations.
 The variables here are the depth and duration of the problem, the client’s objectives and the individual’s personal characteristics.